thierbig/awesome_wotlk_injection/README.md

 ### **5. Two-Stage DLL Initialization**
 - **Stage 1 (Immediate)**: Minimal setup on DLL load
-  - Only establishes world-state monitoring hooks
+  - Only establishes basic hooks and stealth measures
   - No suspicious immediate initialization behavior
-  - Sets up `Hooks::IsInWorld()` detection capability
+  - Prepares injection infrastructure

-- **Stage 2 (Delayed)**: Full activation after world entry
+- **Stage 2 (User-triggered)**: Full activation when user is ready
-  - Continuously polls world state until character is in-world
+  - Activates when user confirms they're in-world and ready
-  - Immediately initializes all modules and hooks once world detected
+  - Immediately initializes all modules and hooks
-  - Performs final environment safety checks
+  - Performs final environment safety checks and stealth activation

 ### **6. Memory Access & Trace Cleanup**
 - **Minimal privileges**: Uses only necessary process access rights for each phase